-- New trees required shall be 25 gallon size trees or larger and shall be appropriately planted and watered to ensure sustainability. - Existing trees too close to the structure or threaten the structure shall be trimmed or must be removed. - Generally, trees that require trimming shall have the branches cut back to the main trunk. - Existing trees that could damage an adjacent structure above or below the foundation shall be removed. - Existing trees that present a safety hazard because electrical wiring runs through them shall be trimmed or the trees shall be removed. - ➤ Contractors shall provide irrigation and care of sod and trees until transfer of custody of home to home owners. - 18.
-Siding, soffit, and fascia shall be fiber cement siding - 19.
-Five (5) inch gutters shall be included on all newly constructed homes and may also be installed to improve drainage on rehabilitation projects.
-Gutters shall be placed on soffit sides of the roof and will be attached to leaders that divert rain water at least 24 inches from the structure.
-Gutters shall be minimum 5" seamless aluminum K-style gutters, color matched to the trim color of the home.
-When placing gutters, concrete splash blocks are required to minimize soil erosion. - 20.
-Rain diverters are required over all exterior points of entry to channel runoff from the roof away from exterior doorways.
-Rain diverters shall be of aluminum materials and installed in a manner that diverts runoff away from doorways, to adjacent areas such as flower beds and lawn areas. - 21.
-Lead roof jacks shall be used on all plumbing vents and noncorrosive metal on all others. - 22.
-Hazardous and Substandard Conditions: These conditions shall include but are not limited to: - a.
-Unsupported beams, sills or joints that have no support or inadequate support - b.
-Water draining and/or pooling under foundation area. - i.
-Ground contact of untreated wooden structure; or - ii.
-Several slab cracks that create or threaten structural or other systems such as plumbing.
+- All areas around the housing structure shall have sod at least 20 feet from slab to the left and right, or to side property lines, and rear of house.
+Front yard of house shall have full sod. - Sod (grass) shall be installed as necessary to establish consistency with comparable units and properly rolled to eliminate uneven and rutted surfaces. - All concrete remnants and construction debris shall be removed. - Lawn shall be appropriately mowed and trimmed at the time of inspection in rehab, reconstruction, and new construction. - Provide and Install Trees - A minimum of one tree will be required in the front yard of each single family unit and be properly located on the site. - New trees required shall be 25-gallon size trees or larger and shall be appropriately planted and watered to ensure sustainability. - Existing trees too close to the structure or threaten the structure shall be trimmed or must be removed. - Generally, trees that require trimming shall have the branches cut back to the main trunk. - Existing trees that could damage an adjacent structure above or below the foundation shall be removed. - Existing trees that present a safety hazard because electrical wiring runs through them shall be trimmed or the trees shall be removed. - Contractors shall provide irrigation and care of sod and trees until transfer of custody of home to homeowners. - Siding, soffit, and fascia shall be fiber cement siding. - 1 1/8" plywood will be required for subfloor surfaces on all elevated homes. - Hazardous and Substandard Conditions - These conditions shall include but are not limited to: - Unsupported beams, sills or joints that have no support or inadequate support. - Water draining and/or pooling under foundation area. - Ground contact of untreated wooden structure; or - Several slab cracks that create or threaten structural or other systems such as plumbing.

-C. Drainage:
+C. Drainage

-- All rainwater shall be conveyed and drained away from every roof so as not to cause wetness or dampness in the structure.
-No roof drainage systems shall be connected to a sanitary sewer. - 2.
-Finished Grade at house foundation shall provide positive drainage away from structure and shall start a minimum of 6 inches below finish floor at slab on grade or a minimum of 6 inches below pier structure for elevated floor.
+• All rainwater shall be conveyed and drained away from every roof so as not to cause wetness or dampness in the structure.
+No roof drainage systems shall be connected to a sanitary sewer.

-- 3. Nowhere on the property shall there be standing water that causes a public health hazard.
-Runoff shall not encroach on adjacent property to create a hazard or drainage issue. - 4.
-All of the property shall have a minimum drainage to drain water from the foundation of the house.
+- Finished Grade at house foundation shall provide positive drainage away from structure and shall start a minimum of 6 inches below finish floor at slab on grade or a minimum of 6 inches below pier structure for elevated floor. - Nowhere on the property shall there be standing water that causes a public health hazard.
+Run-off shall not encroach on adjacent property to create a hazard or drainage issue. - The property shall have a minimum drainage to drain water from the foundation of the house per IRC 2015 or latest IRC adopted by the City of Houston.